taletski/taletskicom/README.md

 You'll notice this repo has a full local E2E testing setup.
 Yeah, it might be a bit much, but here's why it's there:
 1. I hate manually re-testing things, so I automated it.
 2. I plan on refactoring this constantly as I get better with Rust.
-3. I was curious about how E2E testing works in Rust.
+3. I was curious about the state of E2E testing tools in Rust.
 4. Frankly, I'm a stickler for production-grade code.

 #### Prerequisites